ponelat/askanybook/README.md

 It is protected by HTTP Basic authentication.
 Please reach out if you'd like access.

 This is a reproduction of the experiment, https://askmybook.com/.
 But built with Ruby-on-Rails and React.

 There are several parts:

 - Script to embed a PDF book.
-See
+See [Embed a book](#embedding-a-book)
 - Script to ask AI about the book.
-See
+See [Asking AI about a book](#asking-ai-about-a-book)
 - Web app to ask AI about the book.
+See: https://askanybook.ponelat.com

+## Quick start

+If you want to get started immediately (using docker-compose, easiest):

+- Install docker-compose, so that `docker-compose -h` works.
+- Flesh out `.env` file, see [Environment](#environment)
+- Embed a book and move the manifest to `books/default.manifest.csv`
+- Now run with `docker-compose up`.
+Visit http://localhost:80

+If you want to get up with locally, see: [Developing the web app](#developing-the-web-app)

 ## Environment

 **Setting up access with .env and API key(s)**

 This project depends on OpenAI for fetching embeddings and completions.
 You will need an API key to use it.

 - Copy [.env.template](.env.template) to .env
 - Fill out, at least, the OpenAI API Key

 You can get an API key from https://platform.openai.com/account/api-keys

+To fill out the `SECRET_KEY_BASE`, you can locally run `rails secret` and use that output.
+It is needed for running Rails in production environments.
+And mounted on the docker container when it is run.

 ## The scripts